archebus/CPU_Build/README.md

 # 8-bit CPU Architecture Documentation

 ## CPU Overview
 This document details the architecture of a simple 8-bit CPU implementation with a 4-bit address space, supporting 16 distinct instructions.
-The CPU features a microcoded control unit with a 5-step instruction cycle and various registers for data processing.
+The CPU features
+- A microcoded control unit with a 5-step instruction cycle
+- An 8 bit ALU with carry, and a substract switch
+- A register for general use (A) and a register for ALU operation (B)
+- 64bits of dedicated Memory to store program OPCODES
+- A program counter and simple 5hz clock (configurable)
+- An 3 panel display programmed for decimal, that supports negative numbers

 ## Control Signals